j-sieben/PIT/Doc/using_pit.md

 end msg;
 ```

-So, immediately after creating package `msg`, you're ready to use it in your code.
+So, immediately after creating package `MSG`, you're ready to use it in your code.
 Here's a code snippet that makes use of this newly created message:

 ```
 begin